jackdhaliwal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day "9": May 22, 2017 Monday, 4:44PM

+Today's Progress: Refined Shmedium to be central hub for all of my portfolio-related content.
+(Blog, projects, tutorials,etc)

+Thoughts: It's been a few months since I've touched this.
+Although I have been coding (mainly in C/C++) for school, I haven't been able to play/contribute to my portfolio project.
+I am planning to use the summer to continue writing, making tutorials, learn angular, participate in meetups, take a summer class.. so this should keep me busy but I am hoping to add a bit more content to the rails-driven site through out the summer months.

 ### Day 8: February 5, 2017 Monday, 10:50PM

 **Today's Progress**: 3 Video walkthroughs on Loops/Loop Patterns in C++